How one Reuters photographer captured the insurrection at the U.S. Capitol

 Donald Trump’s presidency is in its last gasps, but photographs taken during Wednesday’s insurrection at the U.S. Capitol will remain a visceral reminder of how hard he tried to fight reality.

 Leah Millis, a senior photographer for Reuters, was one of the journalists capturing events on the ground.
-She took one of the most striking photos outside the building, on its west facade facing the National Mall.
+She took over 1,000 photos that day, including a striking shot of the Capitol’s exterior.
 At dusk, a police flash-bang munition went off, casting a warm orange glow on the facade and silhouetting rioters with unfurled Trump flags on the platform below—the same platform used for inaugurations.
 At that moment, Millis clicked her shutter.
 How she got the shot was no easy feat.

 While much of the world watched events unfold in front of Twitter feeds and TV screens, photographers went to work.
 Andrew Harnik of the Associated Press captured officers with their guns drawn at the doors of the House Chamber.
 Win McNamee, chief news photographer for Getty Images, captured one rioter repelling from the Senate Chamber balcony and one looter who was so comfortable that he turned and smiled for the camera as he walked off with a podium.
 Saul Loeb of Agence France-Presse photographed a man who put his feet up on House Speaker Nancy Pelosi’s desk.
 Capturing those shots—which don’t just burn the event in national memory but can be used to prosecute the perpetrators—comes at no small personal risk.

-Millis started the day on the east side of the Capitol, where protesters gathered in the morning.
-But after receiving a message that rioters were attempting to breach the west side, she ran to document the scene, afraid that police would block it off and she wouldn’t get access.
+Millis started her day at around 11 a.m.
+ET on the east side of the Capitol, where protesters gathered in the morning.
+But after receiving a message that rioters were attempting to breach the west side a few hours later, she ran to document the scene, afraid that police would block it off and she wouldn’t get access.
 “I saw immediately that there were hundreds, if not thousands, of people streaming up from the Mall and they were forcing their way, like they were pushing against the police,” she says.

 A thin line of police was trying to hold the massive crowd.
 “The first thing I did was put down my bag and I took out my helmet and my gas mask and put it on,” she says.
 “I’ve been covering protests for a while and I knew what was going on at that point.”
 She spent the remainder of the day on that side of the building; had rioters breached the west side, she says she would have gone in with them.